IMPRS Application

 Interviews:

-The selection interviews in April 2023 will be held online.
-The two main elements of the interviews - a short presentation with questions and an interview by a panel of our faculty members - will be held on separate days.
-We will hold informal information events in the week before the selection interviews.
+The selection interviews are held online.
+The two main elements of the interviews - a short presentation with questions and an interview by a panel of our faculty members - are held on separate days.
+We hold informal information events in the week before the selection interviews.
 Candidates will receive further information with our invitation.

 Project start: